ibogovic-hub/ibogovic-hub.github.io/about.md

 #### **Responsibilities:**

-    • Creating internal LAB for Network & Security testing
+- Creating internal LAB for Network & Security testing
-    • Maintaining network/security infrastructure (CheckPoint, Fortigates, Juniper etc..)
+- Maintaining network/security infrastructure (CheckPoint, Fortigates, Juniper etc..)
-    • SD-WAN architecture and intregration project for one of the biggest IS4IT customers
+- SD-WAN architecture and intregration project for one of the biggest IS4IT customers
-    • VPN migration from Juniper to Fortigate devices
+- VPN migration from Juniper to Fortigate devices
-    • FortiAnalyzer and FortiManager support and maintenance
+- FortiAnalyzer and FortiManager support and maintenance
-    • Migration project from Juniper and CheckPoint to Fortigate
+- Migration project from Juniper and CheckPoint to Fortigate
+- Market research
+- Security plan
+- Network architecture
+- Documentation
+- Revision
+- Firewall maintenance and revision
+- Working on SD-WAN implementation project in Phoenix Pharma

 ### ***Organization:***